droe/acefile/apidoc/index.rst

         dictionary size of 1K..4M literals.

     **EXE**
-        LZ77 over Huffman with a preprocessor that adjusts target addresses of x86 JMP and CALL instructions in order to achieve a higher LZ77 compression ratio for executables.
+        LZ77 over Huffman with a preprocessor that converts the relative target addresses of x86 relative JMP and CALL instructions to absolute addresses before LZ77 compression in order to achieve a higher LZ77 compression ratio for executables.

     **DELTA**